 - Network traffic information

-This information is the starting point to building intelligent infrastructure that reacts to load and performance information in order to ensure reliable service delivery for the customer.
-Essentially the idea is to build infrastructure that scales back during quieter periods and brings on extra capacity during high demand periods and achieve this dynamically, not according to a pre-determined schedule.
+This information is the starting point to building intelligent infrastructure that reacts to load and performance information.
+This is ideal to ensure reliable service delivery for the customer.
+The idea is to build infrastructure that scales back during quieter periods and brings on extra capacity during high demand periods.
+Also, one that can achieve this dynamically, not according to a pre-determined schedule.

 How best to implement this is a blog post in itself which I’ll post up in the near future.
 Suffice to say the foundation of such a strategy is good system and application level monitoring.
 Without such information you are effectively flying blind.
 Essentially its a game of ‘find the bottleneck’ which needs detailed, elegantly structured information.